travismacdonald/TrainingMode-CommunityEdition/README.md

 2. [Install Mono](https://www.mono-project.com/download/stable/#download-lin).
 Prefer installation through your package manager.
     - I would like nothing more than to remove mono, msbuild, .NET, C#, and Microsoft from my life.
     Alas it is just as deeply ingrained the SSBM ecosystem as I am.
-    One day I or someone should rewrite these tools in a truly portable language.
 3. Install xdelta3.
 This should be simple to install through your package manager.
-4. Run `build_linux.sh <path to melee iso>`.
-If all goes well, 'TM-MORE.iso' will be created.
+4. Run `make iso=path-to-melee.iso all`.
+If all goes well, 'TM-More.iso' will be created.
     - If the provided 'gecko' binary fails (maybe due to glibc versioning issues), you can compile your own binary from [here](https://github.com/JLaferri/gecko).
 YOU MUST USE VERSION 3.4.0.
     - If the provided 'gc_fst' binary fails (maybe due to glibc versioning issues), you can compile your own binary from [here](https://github.com/AlexanderHarrison/gc_fst).